spersico/gatsby-strapi-starter/README.md

 > **Warning :warning:**
 >
-> The original repository is deprecated.
+> The original repository was deprecated.
 Strapi no longer maintains a Heroku-deployable Strapi-Gatsby integration oficially.
 Feel free to contribute or fork it.
 > The original doesn't work anymore, so use this one or use **[strapi/strapi-starter-gatsby-blog](https://github.com/strapi/strapi-starter-gatsby-blog)** instead.

 # Gatsby-Strapi Starter Blog